David Harris (activist): Journalism

 In March 1973, Jann Wenner, the founder and publisher of the magazine Rolling Stone, gave Harris a tryout with the magazine.
 The result marked the beginning of his more than 40-year career as a national and international magazine journalist.
 In 1978, Harris signed a contributing editor contract with the New York Times Magazine, where he worked for the next decade.
-After his stint with The Times, Harris concentrated on writing books, publishing eleven.
+After his stint with The Times, Harris concentrated on writing books, publishing eleven non-fiction books and one novel.

 Personal life

 Relationship with Joan Baez

 In October 1967, folk musician Joan Baez, her mother, and nearly 70 other women were arrested at the Oakland, California, Armed Forces Induction Center for blocking its doorways to prevent entrance by young inductees, and in support of young men who refused military induction.
 They were incarcerated in the Santa Rita Jail.

 David Harris and Joan Baez met when he went to her home in Carmel Valley to solicit a donation for The Resistance.

 The two later formed a close bond and Baez moved into his draft-resistance commune in the hills above Stanford, California.
 The pair had known each other for three months when they decided to marry.
 After confirming the news to the Associated Press, media outlets began dedicating ample press to the impending nuptials (at one point, Time magazine referred to the event as the "Wedding of the Century").

 After finding a pacifist preacher and a church outfitted with peace signs and writing a blend of Episcopalian and Quaker wedding vows, Baez and Harris married in New York City on March 26, 1968.
 Her friend Judy Collins sang at the ceremony.
 After the wedding, Baez and Harris moved into a home in Los Altos Hills, California, on 10 acres (4.0 hectares) of land called "Struggle Mountain", part of a commune, where they tended gardens and were strict vegetarians.

 A short time later, Harris refused induction into the armed forces and was indicted.
 On July 16, 1969, Harris was taken by federal marshals to prison.
 Baez was visibly pregnant in public in the months that followed, especially at the Woodstock Festival, where she performed a handful of songs in the early morning.

 Their son Gabriel was born on December 2, 1969.
 Harris was released from prison in Texas after 15 months, but the couple separated three months after his release and they divorced amicably in 1973.
 They shared custody of Gabriel, who lived primarily with Baez.
 Baez and Harris remained on friendly terms throughout the years; they reunited on-camera for the 2009 American Masters documentary for PBS.